exwm/yt_clipper/readme.md

 - Fix fade preview not disabling when set to none in marker pair overrides and set to fade in global settings.
 - Move marker pair delete shortcut from **Alt+Z** -> **Ctrl+Alt+Shift+Z**.

-v0.0.87 `[2019.08.25]`:

-- Use with `v3.6.0` of the `clipper script` installation.
-- Redesign user interface.
-  - Improve visual clarity of markers and marker numberings.
-  - Add accent colors to quickly differentiate marker pair (orange) and global (red) settings editors.
-  - Add accent colors to modified settings.
-    - Modified global settings accented red.
-    - Modified marker pair settings accented orange.
-    - Marker pair settings redundant with a global setting accented red.
-- Add reordering/renumbering marker pairs using the input box displayed in the marker pair settings panel.
-- Add tooltips for marker pair and global settings.
-- Change extra settings toggle (Shift+W) to a global setting for easier use.
-- Fix being able to add speed points outside speed chart bounds.
-- Fix title suffix being undefined if left blank.
-- Fix deleting marker pairs not deleting associated numberings.
-- Fix fade loop preview not working when loop set to fade globally only.

-v0.0.86 `[2019.08.03]`:

-- Use with `v3.6.0` of the `clipper script` installation.
-- Add special loops: Fade loops and forward-reverse (AKA ping-pong) loops.
-  - Note special loops are not compatible with audio.
-  - Add fade loop previewing.
-- Add shortcut to toggle all previews (**Ctrl+Alt+Shift+C**).
-- Add auto-hiding unselected marker pairs toggle (**Ctrl+Down**).
-- Add better video stabilization preset strength scaling.
-- Add new _Strongest_ level to video stabilization presets.
-- Add video stabilization dynamic zoom option.
-- Add marker pair numberings in user interface.
-- Remove speed map rounding option as it is no longer relevant.
-- Fix first and last points of time-variable speed chart not being protected from deletion.
-- Improve visual clarity of time-variable speed chart.
-- Fix output duration estimation for marker pairs with time-variable speed.
-- Swapped previewing shortcuts base key and speed chart base key:
-  - Previewing: **C** -> **D**.
-  - Speed Chart: **D** -> **C**.

-v0.0.85:

-- Use with `v3.5.2` of the `clipper script` installation.
-- Move mouse-based crop resize and move from **Shift+Click+Drag** to **Ctrl+Click+Drag**.
-  - Fixes mouse-based crop shortcuts interfering with marker pair select shortcuts.
-- Fix drawing new crop can select text on page.
-- Fix editing new marker default crop and updating all marker pair crops.
-- Fix updating all marker pair speeds to new marker default crop when the global settings editor is open.
-- Fix speed chart visibility not saved when switching marker pair editors.

 ## Clipper Script (Installation) Changelog

 v3.6.3 `[2020.06.20]`: